Palmer College of Chiropractic: Women's Rugby Team

 Palmer College of Chiropractic women's rugby team, also known as Palmer College Dragons, plays in the competitive Midwest Division II conference.

 Intramurals

-Intramurals sports, available to the Palmer Community, include flag football, softball, basketball, bowling, pickleball, and volleyball.
+Intramural sports, available to the Palmer Community, include flag football, softball, basketball, bowling, pickleball, and volleyball.

 Outreach clinics

 Palmer College of Chiropractic has Palmer Community Outreach Clinics, at all campus locations, to serve economically and socially disadvantaged community members at reduced or no cost expenses (who meet financial need requirements).
-The Quad Cities (IA/IL) area has two outreach clinics located in Davenport, IA and Moline, IL.
-The Daytona Beach area has one outreach clinic located in South Daytona, FL.
+The Quad Cities area has two outreach clinics located in Davenport, Iowa and Moline, Illinois.
+The Daytona Beach area has one outreach clinic located in South Daytona, Florida.
 The South Bay area has five satellite outreach clinics.
 These outreach clinics improve opportunities for student interns and provide chiropractic services for patients visiting the facilities.